 In a bowl, take lukewarm water.
 Add sugar and yeast to it.
 Stir it and keep aside until yeast froths.

-Initially the dough will be sticky.
+Initially, the dough will be sticky.
 Take out the dough on a floured surface.
-Add oil to it and continue to knead it until you get smooth and elastic dough.
+Add oil to it and continue to knead it until you get a smooth and elastic dough.

 Keep this dough in a greased bowl and cover it with cling wrap.
 Let it rest until dough doubles in volume.

-This is called first rise.
-The time for first rise depends upon weather conditions.
-Warmer the weather, lesser the time for first rise.
+This is called the first rise.
+The time for the first rise depends upon weather conditions.
+Warmer the weather, lesser the time for the first rise.

 Shaping the Stromboli